7/01/2023 Wahkiakum County (link to here)

 9/22/2023 Broad-winged Hawks (link to here)

 Darchelle wanted to look for vagrants in Eastern Washington this week because according to eBird records the third week of September is the peak of the fall migration.
-We were excited because the migration forecast was predicting the biggest night the season so far and the weather forecast was predicting showers overnight Wednesday which, if we were lucky, just might cause many of the migrating birds to drop out of the sky over Washtucna m+ and spend Thursday at Bassett Park where we planned to spend Thursday looking for them.
+We were excited because the migration forecast was predicting the biggest night of the season so far and the weather forecast was predicting showers overnight Wednesday which, if we were lucky, just might cause many of the migrating birds to drop out of the sky over Washtucna m+ and spend Thursday at Bassett Park where we planned to spend Thursday looking for them.

 Things did not go according to plan.
 We don't know for sure so some of this is conjecture, but it appears that the showers moved in from the southeast a few hours later than had been predicted, permitting the overnight-migrating songbirds to continue south to the Snake River and beyond instead of stopping at Washtucna.
 Daytime migrants on the other hand, in particular vultures and hawks, were apparently deterred and perhaps detoured by the weather.
 When we arrived at Bassett Park l+ around 11:30 AM we found few songbirds but about an hour later, hawks and vultures began to show up.
 Lots of them!